Lucile Blanch

-Lucile Esma Lundquist Blanch (December 31, 1895 – October 31, 1981) was an American artist, art educator, and Guggenheim Fellow.
+Lucile Esma Lundquist Blanch (December 31, 1895 – October 31, 1981) was an American artist, and art educator.
 She was noted for the murals she created for the U.S. Treasury Department's Section of Fine Arts during the Great Depression.
+She was awarded a Guggenheim Fellow in 1933.

 Early life and education

-Lucile Lundquist Blanch was born in 1895 in Hawley, Minnesota to Charles E. and May E. Lundquist.
+Lucile Lundquist Blanch was born as Lucile Esma Lundquist in 1895 in Hawley, Minnesota to Charles E. and May E. Lundquist.

 Raised in rural northern Minnesota, Blanch enjoyed gardening as a child.
 Her mother, a gifted musician, insisted on young Blanch starting strict piano lessons at age 7, though Blanch would eventually protest her lessons at 12 years old.
 After grade school, Blanch's mother signed her up for "teachers college," which she attended briefly before writing a 12-page letter (front and back) to her parents describing her desire to go to art school.

 At the Minneapolis School of Art, she and future husband Arnold Blanch studied with notable artists like Harry Gottlieb and Adolf Dehn.
 From 1918, she studied with Boardman Robinson as part of the Art Students League of New York.
 She was only one of ten students in the country to be awarded full tuition to the Art Students League that year.
 Blanch also studied with artists Kenneth Hayes Miller, Frank Vincent DuMond and Frederick R. Gruger.
 She was friends with Eugenie Gershoy, who sculpted her at work.

 She and Arnold Blanch married in New York and traveled to France to continue their art studies.
 They later moved to Woodstock, New York where they helped develop the Woodstock art colony.

 The couple was friends with Diego Rivera and Frida Kahlo, sharing the same studio building and telephone in San Francisco when Arnold was appointed a teaching position and Rivera was commissioned to paint two murals in the city.
 Blanch would remember Kahlo in her later years: "[Diego's] dear little wife--she and I became buddies...The four of us had a wonderful winter.
 They were very good playmates."

 Blanch and her husband divorced in 1935.